hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - ways of <span style="color: #bb6600;">transparent user identification</span> using Active Directory on the Cisco WSA
     - create <span style="color: #bb6600;">NTLM or Kerberos authentication realm</span> and enable transparent user identification, NOT LDAP autehtication realm
     - deploy a separate <span style="color: #bb6600;">Active Directory agent</span> such as Cisco Context Directory Agent
+  - feature to meet the requirements 1) configure a Cisco WSA to receive redirected traffic over ports 80 and 443; 2) a network device with specific WSA integration capabilities be configured to send the traffic to the WSA to proxy the requests and increase visibility; 3) make this invisible to the users: <span style="color: #bb6600;">configure transparent traffic redirection using WCCP in the Cisco WSA and on the network device</span>

 ## Authentication, Authorization, and Accounting (AAA)